I Got a Name (song): In film and television

 The song was used at the start and end of The Last American Hero, a 1973 film starring Jeff Bridges.

 The song was used at the start of the end credits for the 1974 movie "Thunderbolt and Lightfoot", starring Clint Eastwood and Jeff Bridges.

+The song was performed by Lena Horne on Episode 11 of Season 1 of The Muppet Show.

 The song was featured in a TV commercial for Western Airlines, in 1987, just before the carrier merged with Delta Air Lines; it had the tag line, "Western Airlines: We have a name to live up to."

 In 1995, the song was used as the theme for the character of Zé Bolacha in the Brazilian telenovela A Próxima Vítima.

 In the 2001 "Ready, Willing, and Disabled" episode of the cartoon Family Guy, Mort Goldman is seen singing along to a muzak version of the song in his pharmacy.

 This song is featured in the movie Invincible with Mark Wahlberg in the lead role.

 In August 2012, a Remax commercial featured Croce singing the song.

 The song is featured in Quentin Tarantino's 2012 film Django Unchained.

 It is also heard in the 2017 trailer for the film Logan, and in the film itself.

 This song is featured in The Lego Ninjago Movie (2017).

 A.J.
 Croce, Jim's son, recorded the song for a 2018 Goodyear tire commercial featuring Dale Earnhardt Jr.

 It can be heard in the second episode of the 2020 HBO series I Know This Much Is True.